Urinetown: Act II

 However, the town's newfound urinary bliss is short-lived, as its limited water supply quickly disappears.
-Lockstock tells the audience that, as draconian as the UGC's rules were, they kept the people from squandering the limited water supply; now, much of the population dies of thirst.
-It is insinuated that Hope suffers a terrible death at the hand of the people for her actions in depleting the water supply, but the remaining townsfolk will wage on, declaring that "This [the town] is Urinetown!
-Always has been Urinetown!"
-The final words of the musical are "Hail Malthus!"
+Lockstock tells the audience that, as strict as the UGC's rules were, they kept the people from squandering the limited water supply; now, much of the population dies of thirst.
+It is insinuated that Hope suffers a terrible death and "joins her father" at the hand of the people for her actions in depleting the water supply, but the remaining townsfolk will wage on, declaring that "This [town] is Urinetown!
+Always it's been Urinetown!"
+The final words of the musical are "Hail Malthus!", and the audience is subtly encouraged to think about whether or not their way of life is sustainable.

 Casts

 Note: Below are the principal casts of all official major productions of the musical.